 |Losing track of the date or the season

 |Sometimes forgetting which word to use

 |Misplacing things often and being unable to retrace steps to find them

 |Source: Alzheimer's Association.

-Trusted professionals such as financial advisers or accountants may be in a position to notice changes in long-time clients.
+Trusted professionals such as ﬁnancial advisors or accountants may be in a position to notice changes in long-time clients.
 For example, reviewing assets and investments may be diﬃcult to do for someone with a cognitive impairment.

 Medical professionals play an important role in determining whether cognitive issues are early signs of dementia or are simply normal signs of aging.
 Specialists such as geriatricians and neurologists have expertise in identifying dementia, including Alzheimer's.

 “The caregiving needs for someone living with Alzheimer’s are extensive and increase over time,” Moreno says.
 “On average, people live 4 to 8 years following a diagnosis, yet some can live up to 20 years.”